jdaih/spotify-clone/README.md

 ## Project Description
 Spotify is a popular audio streaming service with over 422 million active users.
-This project will be a simplified front-end clone of the Spotify player that has the ability to login users and get data of their playlists.
+This project is be a simplified front-end clone of the Spotify player that has the ability to login users and get data of their playlists.

 ## Netlify Deployment
 https://daih-spotify-clone.netlify.app